About Bay of Kotor

 Hotels to visit

 The Cattaro Hotel is situated in three different city buildings built by many of the rulers of this part of the Adriatic, including the Venetians and Napoleon.

 The Boutique Hotel Astoria is an excellent place to explore this historic city, right in the centre of the Old Town.

-The boutique hotel Per Astra is situated in the beautiful Baroque town of Perast, just 80 meters away from the beach, surrounded by pine forest.
+The boutique hotel Per Astra is situated in the beautiful Baroque town of Perast, just 80 metres from the beach.

 The Hotel Monte Cristo is located in a quiet corner of the historical centre of Kotor, in a building from the XIII century.